Quickly create your own ultra-fast pipeline for batch processing of up to 20 files. Use defaults or define specific parameters. It's your choice!

 Meet EvE, the first universal genetic adaptor that aligns, calls, annotates, converts and interprets almost any genetic data file to EvErything.
 EvE includes a straightforward user interface and powerful, dynamic parallel processing so that using your custom EvE pipeline is effortless and fast.

-With EvE Premium Batch, you can easily create your own ultra-fast custom pipeline for batch processing.
-For example, you can select Isaac for alignment and SamTools for variant calling.
-Or you can select CutAdapt for pre-processing, TopHat2 for alignment, Isaac for variant calling, SnpEff for annotation and ClinVar for interpretation.
+With EvE Premium Batch, you can create your own ultra-fast custom pipeline within seconds.
+For example, you can select BWA for alignment and SamTools for variant calling.
+Or you can select CutAdapt for pre-processing, BowTie2 for alignment, GATK for variant calling, SnpEff for annotation and ClinVar for interpretation with the output format being a TXT file in 23andMe format.

 Once you select your pipeline, you can use defaults or easily modify almost any parameter.
 EvE Premium Batch will then run your batch in parallel through your custom pipeline using multithreaded cluster cloud-based processing.